 When Is Weep Screed Not Required?

-There are certain circumstances where an older building that did not have weep screed installed may be exempt from having weep screed installed when doing renovations due to aesthetics.
+Existing Stucco: There are certain circumstances where an older building that did not have weep screed installed may be exempt from having weep screed installed when doing renovations due to aesthetics.
+If building permits are pulled for the project, you should contact the building department to verify if this would be okay to match the existing walls.

 This would also include foundations, which sometimes do have a coat of stucco applied to them.